nodejscn/node-api-cn/net/class_net_socket.md

 a server.
 For example, it is returned by [`net.createConnection()`][], so the user can use it to talk to the server.

-It can also be be created by Node.js and passed to the user when a connection is received.
+It can also be created by Node.js and passed to the user when a connection is received.
 For example, it is passed to the listeners of a [`'connection'`][] event emitted on a [`net.Server`][], so the user can use it to interact with the client.